OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 }
 ```

-Which should be interpreted as the `some_versioned_link` key actually being a
+which should be interpreted as the `some_versioned_link` key actually being a
-reference to the resource 456 with its last known `_rev` of that resource being
+reference to the resource 456, and the last known `_rev` of resource 456 is
 "34-kjdf02jkld".
 A client wanting to only download the content of links when
-they change can use the current value of `_rev` to determine if it should or
+they change can use the current value of `_rev` to determine if it should
-should not follow the link by doing a follow-up GET request on `/resources/456`.
+follow the link by doing a follow-up GET request on `/resources/456`.
 Note that the parent resource's `_rev` must also update when a link's `_rev`
-updates and so a client may monitor just the parent `_rev` value to detect
+updates and so a client may monitor just the parent's `_rev` to detect
 changes to children.

 The `_rev` within a link is automatically set to the last known `_rev` for the
 resource given by the `_id` key regardless of the value sent by the client.
 It
 is expected that clients will typically set `_rev` to '0-0' when creating a link,
+to indicate to the cloud that they would like it to be a versioned link, however
-however, this is not required.
+this particular value is not required.

 ***A special note on meta document links***